pgEdge/cli/README.md

 ## `cluster` Installation and configuration of a SPOCK cluster
 ```
+create-secure       Provision a secure cluster in the Cloud using your own account
 create-local        Create a localhost test cluster of N pgEdge nodes on different ports
-create-global       Provision a secure cluster in the Cloud using your own account
-destroy             Stop and then nuke a cluster
+destroy-local       Stop and then nuke a cluster
+init-remote         Initialize pgEdge on a remote cluster that you create & manage yourself
+reset-remote        Reset pgEdge on a remote cluster
 validate            Validate a remote cluster configuration
 init                Initialize a remote cluster for SPOCK
 command             Run nodectl command on one or all nodes of a cluster